letup/supaplex/README.md

 ### License

-DOSBox, our modifications to it and the all other source code and images included in this project are licensed under [GPLv2](http://www.gnu.org/licenses/gpl-2.0.html).
+DOSBox, our modifications to it, and all other source code and images included in this project are licensed under [GPLv2](http://www.gnu.org/licenses/gpl-2.0.html).

 ### Building

-First you need SDL, which DOSBox uses.
-Grab the latest 1.2.* source from http://www.libsdl.org
+First step is to install and build SDL, which is needed by DOSBox.
+Grab the latest 1.2.* source from http://www.libsdl.org and extract it to a separate directory.

+    cd SDL
+	./configure
+    make
+	make install

+Once your SDL 1.2.* installation is complete, build the Supaplex codebase as follows.

     git clone git://github.com/saglam/supaplex.git
     cd supaplex
     ./configure
 	make

 ### Acknowledgements